-ShanghaiPRIDE Film Festival 2019 Opens for Submissions
+ShanghaiPRIDE Film Festival 2020 Is Now Open for Submissions!

-Furthering our relationships across Asia, ShPFF collaborated with AKS Pakistan in 2016.
-The director of “East Palace, West Palace,” Yuan Zhang, also joined us for a great session to celebrate the 20th anniversary of the film, while esteemed actor Sir Ian McKellen sent his wishes to the festival.
-In 2017, ShPFF traveled to Sydney, Hong Kong, and Taipei to speak about Chinese LGBTQ films.
-We have also collaborated with BFI Flare, Roze Filmdagen and MIX Copenhagen and invited winning films to screen at ShPFF.
+In 2015, acclaimed actor, Peipei Cheng opened ShPFF with her film, Lilting, where she played the role of a mother of a gay son.
+The trailblazing director of East Palace, West Palace, Yuan Zhang, joined us in 2016 for a screening and Q&A to celebrate the 20th anniversary of the film, while esteemed actor Sir Ian McKellen sent his wishes to the festival that same year.
+In 2017, ShPFF traveled to Sydney, Hong Kong, and Taipei to share Chinese LGBTQ films.

 Chinese Short Film Awards